nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 The scope of the request.

-Please the table below for which values to populate.
+Please see the table below for which values to populate.

 | Claim value | Description | When to use |
 |-------|-------------|------|